 Facilitators: Lama Matthew Rice (Lobpön Palden Gocha) and Daniel Scharpenburg

-Text: Karaniya Metta Sutta
+Text: Anatta-lakkhaṇa Sutta

 Facilitators: Lama Matthew Rice (Lobpön Palden Gocha) and Daniel Scharpenburg

 Join us as we explore the rich repository of Buddhist Sutras, both Pali Canon and Tibetan Kangyur every first Sunday of the month after the Sunday Service.
 Sūtra (Pali. sutta) means ‘something that was heard from someone else’ and usually connotes ‘a discourse’.
-In this very short sūtra, the Buddha explains to a nāga king and an assembly of monks that reciting the four aphorisms of the Dharma is equivalent to recitation of all of the 84,000 articles of the Dharma.
-He urges them to make diligent efforts to engage in understanding the four aphorisms (also called the four seals), which are the defining philosophical tenets of the Buddhist doctrine.
+In the An Analysis of the Path Sutta, the Buddha Śākyamuni explains and defines the Eightfold Noble Path.

 Facilitators: Lama Matthew Rice (Lobpön Palden Gocha) and Daniel Scharpenburg